ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

   <li>

-To make a GET request with JQuery Ajax, you can use the $.ajax() function or shorthand methods like $.get().
+To make a GET request with JQuery Ajax, you can use the $ .ajax() function or shorthand methods like $ .get().
 You specify the URL to request data from and handle the response using callback functions.
 </ul> </li> </details>

 <details>